brycewray/hugo-site/content/posts/2019/10/its-about-food-not-decor.md

 In the most recent such post, I had quoted "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)" by Flavio Copes, but apparently didn't grasp sufficiently the most telling point he made:

 > .&nbsp;.&nbsp;. if you want to create a blog and be serious at it, then use the most boring and bulletproof thing you can find.
-Definitely **don't work on your blog infrastructure if you want to do any serious blogging**.
+Definitely **don’t work on your blog infrastructure if you want to do any serious blogging**.
 >
 > **The tech must go out of the way**[;] you should only **focus on the content**.
 >